 If you are planning a visit to the North York Moors National Park, here are some tips to help you decide what to do and where to stay, if you decide camping isn’t for you.

 The first thing you need to do is to decide which towns you are going to visit on the North York Moors map.
 To help you decide here are two of the best towns in the area, which should definitely be at the top of your attraction list.

 One of the most popular destinations in the whole of North Yorkshire is Scarborough, known as the ‘Queen of Resorts’.
 Here, you will find one of Britain’s oldest seaside resorts which overlooks the harbour and Scarborough Castle.
-This can be quite the relaxing escape when the North York Moors weather warms up.
+This can be quite the relaxing escape when the Yorkshire weather warms up.
 More must-see Scarborough sites include the lake in Peasham Park which you can walk around or take a boat ride.
 You can also visit the Rotunda museum where you will find the Gristhorpe man which is a bronze age skeleton dating back to the Anglo-Saxon period.

 Another well-liked coastal town is Whitby, an old-fashioned place in the Northern side of the moorlands.
 Whitby has the most exquisite views over the River Esk, where visitors and locals enjoy gorge walking and exploring some of the best walks and North York Moors waterfalls.
 The town is also known for its links to Bram Stoke’s Dracula, as you will find the 199 steps from the old town to the East Cliff.
 These can be extremely challenging, and definitely deserving of Whitby’s fresh fish and seafood which comes straight from the fishing ports.

 You may think a railway isn’t exactly a top attraction, however the North York Moors Railway is different, as it is actually a heritage site which runs right through the National Park.